nic-dgl104-spring-2026/assignment-1-programming-articles-Ancient-Davey/README.md

 Once I started using simple tests like assert, things became much easier.
 I could check my code quickly and make sure everything still worked after changes.
 It also helped me understand my own logic better because I had to think about what each part of my program was supposed to do.

-Looking back, testing isn’t just something extra—it’s part of writing good code.
+Looking back, testing isn’t just something extra, it’s part of writing good code.

 ________________________________________
 ## Conclusion